Lenín Moreno: Post-presidency

 Moreno did not run again for re-election in the 2021 Ecuadorian general election.
 On 4 March 2021 he was expelled from PAIS Alliance.

 On 22 February 2023, Ecuador's attorney general Diana Salazar asked for charges to be brought against Moreno and 36 others over alleged corruption over the construction of one of the country's largest hydroelectric plants, built between 2009 and 2018.
-Moreno denied any accusations and said that Salazar's decision was a distraction from national issues.On 6 March 2023, a judge approved bribery charges to be brought against Moreno over the hydroelectric plant construction between 2009 and 2018.
+Moreno denied any accusations and said that Salazar's decision was a distraction from national issues.
+On 6 March 2023, a judge approved bribery charges to be brought against Moreno over the hydroelectric plant construction between 2009 and 2018.
 Moreno, who resides in Paraguay, denied the charges and called them "inhumane and arbitrary."

 Accusations of robbery

 Moreno was investigated in 2022 for missing pieces from the Presidential Museum.
-According to National Assembly members, when Lenín Moreno left office, only 7,000 pieces out of the original 11,200 remained in the museum located in the government palace.
+According to National Assembly members, when Moreno left office, only 7,000 pieces out of the original 11,200 remained in the museum located in the government palace.
 Assemblywoman Pamela Aguirre Zambonino urged the attorney general to investigate the case and not let the accusations be forgotten.
 The estimated value of the missing museum pieces exceeds 2 million dollars and included objects received as gifts from foreign leaders to Ecuador, as well as other historical items from the country.

-Commissioner of the OAS (2022-present)
+Commissioner of the OAS (2022–present)

 At the end of his term, Moreno left Ecuador to reside in the United States with his daughter Irina, who was already living in the country, serving as the Ecuadorian representative to the United Nations.
 In North America, Moreno became a speaker at the Adam Smith Center for Economic Freedom at Florida International University (FIU).
 Later, he was appointed by the President of the Organization of American States, Luis Almagro, to serve as Commissioner of this organization in the city of Asunción, Paraguay, where he began to reside upon taking office as OAS Commissioner.